ttankbuster/RocketBootDatapack/README.md

 # RocketBootDatapack
-A minecraft datapack giving you rocket boots to fly around with
+A minecraft datapack giving you rocket boots to fly around with. to install follow instructions in "Rocket Boots/READ ME.txt"